soleilyasmina/gaia/README.md

 Probably!
 There are a few quick conditions that need to be met before setting up.

 1. All repositories in the Homework Tracker must be linked if you want them to be graded.
-Provide the same link you would give someone if they were to clone down the repo themselves (without the .git extension).
+Provide the same link you would give someone if they were to clone down the repo themselves (without the .git extension, e.g. https://git.generalassemb.ly/sei-nyc-pizza/making-friends).
 By the same extension, if you don't want a certain homework in the sheet to change, don't link it.
 1. All students must have their GitHub enterprise usernames and e-mails in your course tracker.
 1. You must set up Git Over Here beforehand, as this suite uses the GitHub personal access token for the GitHub API.